Birdman of Alcatraz (film)

-Birdman of Alcatraz is a 1962 American biographical drama film directed by John Frankenheimer and starring Burt Lancaster, Karl Malden, Thelma Ritter, Neville Brand, Edmond O'Brien and Telly Savalas.
-It is a largely fictionalized version of the life of Robert Stroud, who was sentenced to solitary confinement after having killed a prison guard.
+Birdman of Alcatraz is a 1962 American biographical prison drama film directed by John Frankenheimer and starring Burt Lancaster, Karl Malden, Thelma Ritter, Neville Brand, Edmond O'Brien and Telly Savalas.
+It was adapted by Guy Trosper from the 1955 book by Thomas E. Gaddis.

+The film is a largely fictionalized version of the life of Robert Stroud, who was sentenced to solitary confinement after having killed a prison guard.
 A federal prison inmate, he became known as the "Birdman of Alcatraz" because of his studies of birds, which had taken place when he was incarcerated at Leavenworth Prison where he was allowed to keep birds in jail.
 Although known as "The Birdman of Alcatraz", Stroud was never allowed to keep any birds after his transfer to Alcatraz Federal Penitentiary in 1942.

-The film was adapted by Guy Trosper from the 1955 book by Thomas E. Gaddis.
-It was nominated for Academy Awards for Best Actor in a Leading Role (Burt Lancaster), Best Actor in a Supporting Role (Telly Savalas), Best Actress in a Supporting Role (Thelma Ritter), and Best Cinematography, Black-and-White.
+Birdman of Alcatraz was released by United Artists on July 3, 1962.
+It was well-received by critics, and received four nominations at the 35th Academy Awards, including Best Actor (for Lancaster), Best Supporting Actor (for Savalas), and Best Supporting Actress (for Ritter).
+Lancaster also won a BAFTA Award and a Volpi Cup for his performance.